 New York’s Long Island is home to almost 20 lighthouses, most of them spread along the northern shore or up at the east end on the North Fork, also known as wine country!
-Come discover the lighthouses of Long Island wine country with a romantic North Fork getaway!
+Touring the Lighthouses of Long Island Wine Country is a great and romantic getaway.

 No Long Island vacation would be complete without at least some time spent investigating the wineries of the North Fork.
 Long Island’s North Fork is home to nearly 40 wineries and has long been considered as one of the best viticultural areas in the country.